wolfmcnally/havekidsright/content/posts/raven.md

 Raven: That is so.

 Tortoise: Do you think it is *important* to distinguish between concepts that are metaphysical realities and concepts that are merely linguistic constructs?
-That confusing the two can lead to untenable positions?
+That conflating the two can lead to untenable positions?

 Raven: Yes, but I am speaking of the real lives of beings that suffer and die, and you are discussing the importance of impossible concepts!